What Is Modernity?

 The new age of machines was the triumph of the science that had flourished since the Enlightenment, a triumph of rationality over belief.
 We can see Eliot as a romantic who believed that society had lost an essential element.
 He knew well enough that you couldn’t put the toothpaste back in the tube, but humanity could search for the Holy Grail, perhaps find it.
 And in finding it, discover new meaning and commonality.

-The reader knows that she is not in for an easy ride when she discovers that the epigraph to the poem is written in Latin and Greek.
+The reader knows that they are not in for an easy ride when she discovers that the epigraph to the poem is written in Latin and Greek.

 “What are the roots that clutch, what branches grow